A contemporary, expressive serif with calligraphic nuances. Greek version.

 Maiola’s italic styles take the expressiveness a few steps further, proudly displaying the sharp and cutting nature of the pen tool.
 It follows a similar spirit as the roman, but with greater stroke contrast and more brisk curvature and angularity throughout.
 Alternate capital letters are available in the italic to vary the feeling slightly while keeping Maiola’s inherent dynamism and liveliness.

 Together these characteristics have a tangible benefit on the comfort and ease of reading and, though they remain subtle at text sizes, are commanding, pointed, and memorable when used in large headings.
 Maiola shows that each variation is perfectly in place — resolved in the best way possible to bridge tradition and progression without losing one bit of expressiveness.

-Maiola covers the Latin A, Cyrillic, and polytonic Greek languages (Greek extension by Irene Vlachou) and, while each is basically independent from each other, harmonise well together in multilingual text settings.
+Maiola covers the Latin A character set with a broad set of opentype features, which is also included in Maiola Cyrillic, and Maiola Greek that covers polytonic Greek languages (Greek extension by Irene Vlachou).
+While each is basically independent from each other, harmonise well together in multilingual text settings.
 Maiola is more than able to bring high-quality expression to your projects with its six styles and exhaustive OpenType features.
 The complete Maiola family, along with our entire catalogue, has been optimised for today’s varied screen uses.